 Vaginal Breech Delivery in Postwar American Obstetrics

-One of the earliest influential milestones in the collective forgetting of vaginal breech births was American obstetrician Ralph C. Wright’s 1959 call to perform cesarean sections in all term breech births.
+One of the earliest influential milestones in the collective forgetting of vaginal breech births was the 1959 callcall of Ralph C. Wright, a senior attending obstetrician from the New Britian General Hospital, to perform cesarean sections in all term breech births.
 The suggestion, while radical, was well received in subsequent years, in part due to it reflecting the climate of mid-twentieth-century obstetrics and the prevailing pathological outlook on childbirth, particularly in the context of breech deliveries.
 A review of several preceding trends during the early twentieth century can shed some light on the origins of these attitudes.

 Origins of the mid-twentieth century obstetric climate